Pylons/pyramid/docs/narr/templates.rst

 Note the use of :term:`Genshi` -style ``${replacements}`` above.
 This is one of the ways that :term:`Chameleon` ZPT differs from standard ZPT.
-The above template expects to find a ``project`` key in the set of keywords passed in to it via :func:`repoze.bfg.renderers.render` or :func:`repoze.bfg.renderers.render_to_response`.
+The above template expects to find a ``project`` key in the set of keywords passed in to it via :func:`pyramid.renderers.render` or :func:`pyramid.renderers.render_to_response`.
 Typical ZPT attribute-based syntax (e.g. ``tal:content`` and ``tal:replace``) also works in these templates.